 Strength-training exercises for preventing IT band syndrome:

 Many of these exercises will require the use of additional workout equipment, such as a machine, barbells, or other weights.
 It is recommended that you perform these exercises at a gym with the aid of a partner, in order to avoid injury.
+Also, remember to breathe!

 This can be done on a seated workout machine.
 After setting a comfortable amount of weight, push your legs on the platform until they are fully extended, then return to the starting position.
 Routines will vary from person to person, but three sets of at least ten reps is recommended.
 For extra strain on your glutes, try turning your body 45 degrees and push with only one leg.